phoenix-rtos/phoenix-rtos-doc/libc/functions/sys/msg/msgrecv.phrtos.md

  respond to the message and end communication between processes.
 If no `msgRespond()` is called the message sender will wait indefinitely for a response.

-This function is part of interprocess communication mechanisms in Phoenix-RTOS.
+This function is part of interprocess communication mechanisms in Feniks-RTOS.
 For more information about messaging process and `msg_t` message structure please refer to [Message Passing](../../../../kernel/proc/msg.md).

 ## Return value